-(i) Provide for the continuation or appropriate projection of existing roads in surrounding areas; or

-(ii) Conform to a plan for the neighborhood approved or adopted by the planning commission to meet a particular situation where topographical or other conditions make continuance or conformance to existing roads impractical.

-(b)Where the plat submitted covers only a part of the subdivider's tract, a drawing of the prospective future road system of the entire tract shall be furnished.

-(c) Where a tract is subdivided into lots of an acre or more in an area, the commission may require an arrangement of lots and roads such as to permit a later resubmission in conformity to the requirements contained in this title. (d)Any new road shall, prior to county approval, be approved in writing by emergency service providers identified by the county for sufficiently of access and road surface for emergency services purposes.
+- (i) Provide for the continuation or appropriate projection of existing roads in surrounding areas; or - (ii) Conform to a plan for the neighborhood approved or adopted by the planning commission to meet a particular situation where topographical or other conditions make continuance or conformance to existing roads impractical. - (b) Where the plat submitted covers only a part of the subdivider's tract, a drawing of the prospective future road system of the entire tract shall be furnished. - (c) Where a tract is subdivided into lots of an acre or more in an area, the commission may require an arrangement of lots and roads such as to permit a later resubmission in conformity to the requirements contained in this title. - (d)Any new road shall, prior to county approval, be approved in writing by emergency service providers identified by the county for sufficiently of access and road surface for emergency services purposes.

-Proposed Finding: The road pattern proposed is typical for rural residential development in Crook County.
-The proposed private road provides access to all seven (7) lots.
+Finding: The road pattern proposed is typical for rural residential development in Crook County.
+The proposed private road provides access to all seven lots.
 The plat includes all the subdivider's property.
-The Applicant has discussed the plat with Crook County Fire and Rescue, and they will be provided an opportunity to approve the roads during the review of the tentative plan.
+The Applicant has discussed the plat with CCFRD, and they will be provided an opportunity to approve the roads.